-The genesis of Axial Training took place in 1982 with the establishment of a large-scale heavy engineering workshop near the Port of Brisbane.
-Along with other members of his family, Val Llewellyn established the business to provide custom machinery and fabrication to the marine and manufacturing sector.
+Axial Training was founded in 1982 with the establishment of a large-scale heavy engineering workshop near the Port of Brisbane.
+Along with other members of his family, Val Llewellyn established the business to provide custom machinery and fabrication to the marine and manufacturing sectors.

-After a successful period spanning the 1980’s and into the 1990’s, a downturn in the localised engineering and manufacturing industry saw the need for Llewellyn to diversify and take on new business ventures, utilising his many years of engineering skill and knowledge.
+After a successful period spanning from the 1980s and into the 1990s, a downturn in the local engineering and manufacturing industry, Llewellyn saw the need to diversify and take on new business ventures, utilizing his many years of engineering skills and knowledge.

-From the outset Llewellyn established Axial with a strong set of ethics and values that today still hold true.
-Val Llewellyn built his engineering business on integrity, honesty, service, quality and results, and with these values in mind Axial Training entered the educational marketplace in 1997.
+From the outset, Llewellyn founded Axial with a strong set of ethics and values that still hold true today.
+He built his engineering business based on integrity, honesty, service, quality and results, and with these values in mind, Axial Training entered the educational marketplace in 1997.

-Initially delivering engineering training, Axial diversified quickly into the retail meat and business sectors of training delivery.
-One of the key differences that Axial Training provided to the educational marketplace was the commitment to deliver on the job training to apprentices and trainees, regardless of their location in Australia.
+Initially delivering engineering training, Axial diversified quickly into training delivery for the retail meat and business sectors.
+One of the key differentiators that Axial Training brought to the educational marketplace was the commitment to deliver on- the-job training to apprentices and trainees, regardless of their location in Australia.
 This commitment saw Axial’s trainers travelling to all corners of the country to deliver training and quality education to thousands of students.

-With the ever increasing scope of cyber space, digital connectivity and interactive online platforms, Axial Training began to investigate a transition to the digital training space as early as the year 2000.
+With the ever-increasing scope of cyber space, digital connectivity, and interactive online platforms, Axial Training began to explore transitioning to the digital training space as early as the year 2000.

 The introduction and transition to an outsourced student learning suite is a complex task that involves the consolidation of numerous platforms, programs and procedures.
-For a business like Axial Training it’s accurate to say that such a move would be the biggest change that could be introduced to revolutionise how the business operated.
-With this in mind it was essential that the chosen digital platform not only be industry current, but industry leading.
+For a business like Axial Training, such a move represented the biggest change that would revolutionize how the business operated.
+With this in mind, it was essential that the chosen digital platform not only be industry current, but also industry leading.

-The transition to a digital student learning space would not only keep Axial Training’s students current with the latest learning platforms but it would also present Axial Training with the opportunity to digitise thousands of pages of resources, manuals and reference materials.
+The transition to a digital student learning space would not only keep Axial Training’s students on top of the latest learning platforms, but would also present Axial Training with the opportunity to digitize thousands of pages of resources, manuals and reference materials.

-Essentially, a move to an advanced digital platform would streamline Axial’s training operations and delivery to the extent that (if done correctly) they would be in a position to offer to their students an effective online learning space that would be easily accessible anywhere, any place, any time with the addition of Blended learning as well as their existing online and face to face delivery modes.
+Essentially, a move to an advanced digital platform would streamline Axial’s training operations and delivery to the extent that, if done correctly, they would be in a position to offer their students an effective online learning space that would be easily accessible from any place, any time, with the addition of blended learning, as well as their existing online and face-to-face delivery modalities.

-Axial’s theory was to combine this proposed digital platform with the already high standards of face to face delivery that they are well known for, together with high level training provided by their trainers and facilitators.
-This bespoke build and educational offering would provide a truly blended learning proposition that would deliver quality education to our students and provide them with the best industry experience available in the vocational training space today.
+Axial’s theory was to combine the proposed digital platform with the already high standards of the face-to-face delivery they were well-known for, together with the first-class training provided by their trainers and facilitators.
+This bespoke build and educational offering would provide a truly blended learning proposition that would deliver quality education to their students and provide them with the best industry experience available in the vocational training space today.

 That was the plan for Llewellyn and his team, but which digital platform to choose?

-In 2016, Alena Smith joined Axial Training as General Manager and was assigned the task of heading up the ‘Axial Digital Project.’
-The brief was clear and no corners were to be cut.
-Axial Training was moving to a digital learning space and not only did the new platform have to deliver, it also had to innovate and provide high outcomes and improve operational effectiveness.
+In 2016, Alena Smith joined Axial Training as General Manager, and was assigned the task of heading the ‘Axial Digital Project.’
+The brief was clear, and no corners were to be cut.
+Axial Training was moving to a digital learning space and not only did the new platform have to deliver, it also had to innovate and provide high outcomes, as well as improve operational effectiveness.

-Many years of success in the educational sector had honed Alena’s skillset perfectly for this scope of project and it’s one she took on with absolute passion and respect for the ethos of Axial being “All about people” and taking the students first approach.
+Many years of success in the educational sector had honed Alena’s skillset perfectly for this type of project, which she took on with absolute passion and respect for Axial’s ethos “All about people,” taking a student-centered approach.

-Alena Smith thoroughly researched the market and soon decided on Blackboard Open LMS.
-Only the Blackboard Open LMS platform provided Axial Training with the features and flexibility required to facilitate the entire scope of requirements for the company’s transition to a complete end-to-end digital learning space.
+Smith thoroughly researched the market and soon decided on the Blackboard Open LMS digital learning platform.
+This was the only platform that provided Axial Training with the features and flexibility required to facilitate the entire scope of requirements for the company’s transition to a complete end-to-end digital learning space.

-Blackboard Open LMS was not only the platform best suited to Axial’s needs; the level of ongoing support and the robust onboarding process offered by Blackboard, along with a very controlled transitional process, provided Axial’s staff with sublime training and support to correctly tailor and structure the Blackboard Open LMS platform to their student’s and trainer’s needs.
+Blackboard Open LMS was not only the best-suited platform for Axial’s needs.
+It was also the robust onboarding process and ongoing support offered by Blackboard, along with a very controlled transitional process, provided Axial’s staff with sublime training and support to correctly tailor and structure the Blackboard Open LMS platform to their students’ and trainers’ needs.

-Additionally, Alena’s educational knowledge and background ensured a build that was flexible enough, as Axial acknowledge that no two students learn the same.
-The Blackboard Open LMS platform and Axial’s additional customisation and use of this LMS, has allowed for course delivery and design to be tailored to the needs and wants of each individual student.
+Additionally, Alena’s educational knowledge and background ensured a build that was flexible enough, as Axial acknowledges that no two students learn the same way.
+The Blackboard Open LMS platform and Axial’s additional customization and use of this LMS, has allowed for course delivery and design to be tailored to the needs and wants of each individual student.
 Axial has successfully achieved outstanding results following the launch of Blackboard Open LMS in November 2016.

 The quality and flexibility of the Blackboard Open LMS digital platform also triggered Smith and Llewellyn’s canny marketing sense to see the opportunity for Axial Training to not only add a new digital learning space to the company, but to brand and market the platform as a promotable sub-brand to Axial Training.
 After internal management consultation, the brand name, “The LIME Room” was rubber stamped for Axial Training’s Blackboard Open LMS digital learning platform.

 Axial has recently expanded its training program into the thriving hospitality and cookery industries.
-Axial has been contracted to deliver the staff training for large hotel chains including Mantra, Hilton, Marriott and Sofitel among others.
-A large factor in securing these contracts was Axial’s promotion and demonstration of “The LIME Room”, what it means to the student and how it can benefit the employer.
+Axial has been hired to deliver staff training for large hotel chains including Mantra, Hilton, Marriot and Sofitel among others.
+A large factor in securing these contracts was Axial’s promotion and demonstration of “The LIME Room,” what it means to the student, and how it can benefit the employer.
 Axial has built on its strength in areas like involving the employers in the bespoke design of the student’s (their employees) training courses and programs.
-Digital platforms like Blackboard Open LMS make this process more streamlined, refined and client-friendly.
+Digital platforms like Blackboard Open LMS make this process more streamlined, refined and user-friendly.

-With over 60 different qualifications on offer covering a myriad of sectors, Axial Training’s partnership with Blackboard sees Val Llewellyn and his team well positioned to continue their long history of educational excellence and growth in the vocational educational industry on a national scale.
+With over 60 different qualifications offered covering a myriad of sectors, Axial Training’s partnership with Blackboard sees Val Llewellyn and his team well positioned to continue their long history of educational excellence and growth in the vocational educational industry on a national scale.